UVM Police Services

 - The unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness.

-*All crime definitions have been adopted from the Federal Bureau of Investigation’s Uniform Crime Reporting Handbook (UCR) and, for sex offenses, the National Incident-Based Reporting System (NIBRS) Edition of the UCR.
+* All crime definitions have been adopted from the Federal Bureau of Investigation’s Uniform Crime Reporting Handbook (UCR), the National Incident-Based Reporting System (NIBRS) Edition of the UCR for sex offenses, and the Violence Against Women Reauthorization Act (VAWA) of 2013 for domestic (including dating) violence and stalking, respectively.